mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 The limits of time prevent me from describing the use of design patterns in great detail but this is explored in more depth in another chapter in this collection.

+### Projects and Project Based Learning

+- Engagement
+- Hands on use of tools
+  - Maker fairs and movement
+  - tools that are pitched to learners interests
+- Studio approaches

+One of the 12 teach computing principles in projects.

+In the next section I'll cover the potential of project-based learning (PBL) and how this can create inclusive educational approaches.
+I propose that PBL has strong parallels with UDL especially in promoting choice and authenticity in projects.

+Project-based learning is a wide set of approaches and put simply can be seen as the value of learning via students undertaking practical projects rather than more traditional approaches designed to help the absorption and recall of more book based knowledge.

+As PBL has been adopted by higher education and become the focus of academic study then frameworks have emerged as a way of helping practitioners to help students squeeze as much learning as they can from the process and to recognise the complexity of some of the learning happening.
+This is important as sometimes some of the learning is tacit/hidden learning which is hard to assess in traditional ways.

+As a way of quickly communicating the kind of learning that PBL promotes we can represent them in a visual form followed by a table to break down what the categories mean.

+**PBL Terms**

+Challenging Problem
+Authenticity
+Real Life Relevance
+Student Voice and Choice
+Public Project
+Critique and Revision
+Reflection
+Sustained Inquiry

+Computing education is an excellent vehicle for a project-based approach to learning.
+As we explored in the introduction, the nature of digital making and the many flavours that are available provides a wide-range of choices of outputs.
+Projects that create real outcomes that the learner has a choice over are a great way to motivational factor (Blumenfeld).

+#### More about challenges and benefits of PBL

+But a bit more about project based learning - and how to design it in a computing situation.

 ## Creatively Overcoming Limitations In Context